 Things looked up at the dessert stage, we had a selection, Tiramisu, chocolate sundae, Carlos special (aka Eton Mess) and Banana and caramel something or other.
 I was looking forward to my pudding but it was bland, the meringue which I had expected to be crispy outside and chewy inside was hard and crumbly it could have been from a packet, the cream a large swirl from an aerosol.
 In all, I felt totally let-down by my preconceptions.

 Try as I might, I couldn’t persuade myself that the overall experience here was anything less than satisfactory.
-The rest of the party said they enjoyed themselves but is that just being polite.
-I doubt it, we know each other well enough to be totally honest but they would be upset if they thought I felt I had let them down.
+The rest of the party said they enjoyed themselves but we had been to better.
+We know each other well enough, to be honest, but they would be upset if they thought I felt I had let them down.

 Bottom line though: everything was okay, nothing was bad but nothing was great either.
 If there is a catch – and I think there is – it’s that old chestnut, pricing.
 I know that costs are higher in the resorts than they are in the back lanes of the villages, but even so… €248 is not a cheap night out and we have had far better for far less.
 On a positive note, my two dogs enjoyed the steak I couldn’t eat for their breakfast the next day.